ashmpatel/trade_restful_api/README.md

 # Trade Upload And Processing Using Spring and CSV files

 This project is for tutorial purposes.<br />
+This project does Not use Spring Flux ( the other one on this repo does), reads CSV files using simple BufferedReader(the other repo on here uses memory mapped files for a lot less GC and more speed.
+Yes, I timed it.)
 <h2>Description & Feature</h2>
 <ul>
   <li>Implements a simple Trade File Upload processing and lookup in a product map</li>